woossi0/suite/docs/usermanual/source/sysadmin/jvm/setting.rst

 You may wish the verify the version of Java you are currently using.

-.. warning:: On Linux, packages may pull in multiple versions of the JRE, so just running ``java -version`` may not accurately reflect the version of the JRE being used by OpenGeo Suite.
+.. warning:: On Linux, packages may pull in multiple versions of the JRE, so just running ``java -version`` may not accurately reflect the version of the JRE being used by Boundless Suite.

 To confirm the version of Java used: